Asian Art Society

 Asian Art Society in the Netherlands

 The first chairman was H.K.
 Westendorp, a well-known collector of mainly Japanese ceramics.
 The founders worked closely together with prof. N.J.
-Krom and dr. T. Van Erp, both renown for their archaeological work in Java.
+Krom and Dr. T. Van Erp, both renown for their archaeological work in Java.
 During the society’s initial years, collectors from the Dutch colonies were of crucial importance to the VVAK for loans, gifts and donations.
-In these first years the members of the board were industrials, academics and businessmen such as jhr.
-Hugo Loudon (board member at Koninklijke/ Shell), Willy van der Mandele (director Rotterdamsche Bank, founder Rotterdamse Kring), Elie van Rijckevorsel (scientist and collector, founder Erasmus Stichting, donor Museum Land- en Volkenkunde) and Mari Paul Voûte (co-founder Rembrandt syndicate).
-Well-known members were, amongst others, islamologist prof. C. Snouck Hurgronje, Anton Philips, the Rembrandt connoisseur Frits Lugt, A.G.
+In these first years, the members of the board were industrials, academics and businessmen such as jhr.
+Hugo Loudon (board member at Koninklijke/ Shell), Willy van der Mandele (director of the Vermeer & Co. bank, member of the Board of Supervisors of the Royal Academy of Arts and art collector), Elie van Rijckevorsel (scientist and collector, founder Erasmus Stichting, donor Museum Land- en Volkenkunde) and Mari Paul Voûte (co-founder Rembrandt syndicate).
+Well-known members were, amongst others, islamologist Prof. C. Snouck Hurgronje, Anton Philips, the Rembrandt connoisseur Frits Lugt, A.G.
 Kröller and his wife H. Kröller-Müller, several diplomats and designers such as Jan Eisenloeffel, Jaap Gidding and the architect K.P.C. de Bazel.

 Please find hereby the Annual Report of the Asian Art Society.

 If you have any questions about our website, please don’t hesitate to contact Alice Rijkels